Food safety in China: General Administration of Quality Supervision, Inspection, and Quarantine

-The State Administration for Industry and Commerce
+State Administration for Industry and Commerce

 The State Administration of Industry and Commerce (SAIC) regulates market activity and is directly under the State Council.
 Under the SAIC, the Consumer Protection Bureau enforces standards for market products and investigates fake products, the Enterprise Registration Bureau issues business licenses, the Department of Personnel and Education oversees local SAIC departments, and the Department of Advertising Regulation works against fake or misleading advertising.

-The Mission of the SAIC is as follows:

-Draft and promulgate guidelines, policies, laws, rules and regulations concerning administration for industry and commerce.

-Handle and administer the registration of all kinds of enterprises (including foreign-invested enterprises), organizations or individuals that are engaged in business activities as well as resident representative offices of foreign companies; examine and ratify the registration of business names; review, approve and issue business licenses and carry out regulation thereof.

-Supervise market competition, investigate into illegal trade practices including monopoly, unfair competition, smuggling, selling of smuggled goods, pyramid selling and disguised pyramid selling and mete out corresponding penalties according to law.

-Carry out standard supervision and administration in accordance with law to ensure healthy order of business operation in various markets.

-Regulate the operation of brokers and brokerage agencies.

-Regulate contract performance, auctions and registration of chattel mortgage; investigate and penalize illegal practices such as contract frauds.

-Regulate advertising activities, investigate and penalize illegal practices.

-Take charge of trademark registration and administration, protect exclusive right of trademark, investigate and penalize trademark infringements and reinforce recognition and protection of well-known trademarks.

-Regulate the self-employed, private partnerships and private enterprises.

-Lead and guide local administrative authorities for industry and commerce nationwide.

-Carry out international cooperation and exchanges in areas related to the functions of SAIC.

 Ministry of Science and Technology

 The Ministry of Science and Technology (MST) investigates technological innovation to improve food production, manufacturing, and processing.
 The MST regulates the quality of market products, oversees the inspection of market products, and punishes sellers who violate product quality standards.
 The MST also regulates product packaging and can confiscate or destroy illegal products or product ingredients.